-In this Compensation Discussion and Analysis, we provide an overview of our executive compensation program and describe the material components of our executive compensation program for our 2023 named executive officers ("NEOs"), whose compensation is set forth in the Summary Compensation Table and other compensation tables contained in this Proxy Statement.
-Our NEOs for 2023 were:
+In this Compensation Discussion and Analysis, we describe our executive compensation program for our 2024 named executive officers ("NEOs"), whose compensation is set forth in the Summary Compensation Table and other compensation tables contained in this Proxy Statement.
+Our NEOs for 2024 were:

-- Patrick O. Zalupski, President, Chief Executive Officer ("CEO") and Chairman of the Board; - J. Douglas Moran, Senior Vice President and Chief Operations Officer ("COO") - L. Anabel Fernandez, Senior Vice President and Chief Financial Officer ("CFO")
+- Patrick O. Zalupski, President, Chief Executive Officer ("CEO") and Chairman of the Board; - · J. Douglas Moran, our former Senior Vice President and Chief Operations Officer ("former COO"); and - L. Anabel Ramsay, Senior Vice President and Chief Financial Officer ("CFO")